 The results of the individual specimens are presented in Section 5.1 and a summary of the results is given in Section 5.2.
-The reported parameters are based on unprocessed raw data obtained from the testing and were reported to the SICADA database, FN 161.
+The reported parameters are based on unprocessed raw data obtained from the testing and were reported to the SICADA database under field note no Forsmark 303.
 These data together with the digital photographs of the individual specimens were stored on a CD and handed over to SKB.
 The handling of the results follows SDP-508 (SKB internal controlling document) in general.

-5.1 Description and presentation of the specimen
+5.1 Results of individual specimens

-The cracking is shown in pictures taken on the specimens with comments on observed things that appeared during the testing.
+The cracking is shown in pictures taken on the specimens with comments on observations made during the testing.
 The elasticity parameters have been evaluated by using the results from the local deformation measurements.
 Red rings are superposed on the graphs indicating every five minutes of the progress of testing.
 The results for the individual specimens are as follows: